jesscanady/oldsite-ng/source/_posts/2012-03-19-learn-from-my-poker-mistakes.markdown

 I'm in the big blind.
 Get dealt crap, other players raise, I'm out.

 I'm in the small blind.
-It's this, and one more hand, and I'm cashing chips in.
+It's this, and one more hand, and I'm cashing my chips in.
-.Someone raises to $12.
+Someone raises to $12.
 I look down at QQ.
 I don't know if I hid the shock on my face at seeing a good hand.
 I raise to $25.
 Dude thinks for two seconds and calls.